Content provided by a guest contributor.

 - Explicitly spelling out what use is permitted both in and outside of the workplace.

-- Reminding employees that all communications over employer owned server will be monitored and that all such communications are property of the employer.
+- Reminding employees that all communications over employer-owned servers will be monitored and that all such communications are property of the employer.

 - Establishing behavioural guidelines when using permitted media.